TaserudConsulting/goprocmgr/API.md

 DELETE /api/runner/:name
 ```

-## Fetch full state about all servers
+## Fetch overview of state of all servers

 ```http
 GET /api/state